MicrosoftDocs/win32/desktop-src/winmessenger/im-imessengercontacts.md

 ---
 title: IMessengerContacts interface
 description: Do not use.
-An interface that manipulates the contact list, which maintains a collection of users in a Messenger object. ms.assetid: '6e08d2e2-cc75-441b-b2c2-755668429f48'
+An interface that manipulates the contact list, which maintains a collection of users in a Messenger object. ms.assetid: 6e08d2e2-cc75-441b-b2c2-755668429f48
+keywords:
+- IMessengerContacts interface Windows Messenger
-keywords: ["IMessengerContacts interface Windows Messenger", "IMessengerContacts interface Windows Messenger , described"]
+- IMessengerContacts interface Windows Messenger , described
 topic_type:
 - apiref
 api_name: